bivektor/lombokt/README.md

 # lombokt

 A lightweight port of Project Lombok to Kotlin, providing useful annotations like `@ToString`, `@EqualsAndHashCode`.
 Kotlin data classes already provide support for toString, equals and hashcode generation but for regular classes, one has to implement these methods manually.
-This plugin aims to reduce such boilerplate
+This plugin aims to reduce such boilerplate.
+It also supports data classes mainly for excluding specific properties or maybe inclusion of additional properties especially for toString generation

 ## Features